Unosquare-CoE-JavaScript/isaac-paz/javascript/04 Multithreaded Javascript/1.- Introduction (17)/readme.md

 ## Hidden Threads

-- While our javascript code might run by default in a single thread, the proccess running our javascript uses many threads
+- While our javascript code might run by default in a single thread, the process running our javascript uses many threads
-- Modern javsacript engines like V8 uses separated threads to handle garbage collector and other features that are not need to run in line with javascript execution
+- Modern javascript engines like V8 uses separated threads to handle garbage collector and other features that are not need to run in line with javascript execution
-- NodeJS uses libus as an OS dependency and it uses a pool of worker threads to avoud blocking program code when using otherwise-blockin APIs's (Filesystem for example)
+- NodeJS uses libuv as an OS dependency and it uses a pool of worker threads to avoid blocking program code when using otherwise-blocking APIs's (Filesystem for example)
 - By default 4 of these thread are spawned, this number is configurable via the UV_THREADPOOL_SIZE env, with a value up to 1024
 - it important to measure how many threads your application is spawning as many native addons in the nodejs ecosystem spawn their own as well.